ps-nithin/pyrebel-ml/README.md

 # Recognition
 Layers of signatures is obtained for the input data.
 It is then compared to known signatures in the knowledge base to identify the pattern.

-The program is implemented in python and runs on a gpu.
+The program is implemented in python and tested to run on nvidia jetson nano / orin nano devices.
+The program uses numba python library for using cuda.

 # Learning
 Running the following command reads the input file to obtain signatures upto the layers specified and writes it into the knowledge base.